 Cambodia’s Expensive Low Cost Labour

-Add to this the compulsory National Social Security Fund (NSSF) medical cover charge of $5.81 per month, or $69.72 per year (at 2017 minimum wage), seven days of ‘special holiday’ allowance at full pay to attend the death of relatives, births, and marriages and the real cost per Cambodia employee is already approaching $183 per month; without any consideration being given for up to 30 days a year of paid sick leave at full pay and up to an additional 60 days at 60 per cent of normal wages.
+Add to this the compulsory National Social Security Fund (NSSF) medical cover charge of $5.81 per month, or $69.72 per year (at 2017 minimum wage), seven days of ‘special holiday’ allowance at full pay to attend the death of relatives, births, and marriages and the real cost per Cambodia employee is already approaching $32 per month for those working a 40 hour week; without any consideration being given for up to 30 days a year of paid sick leave at full pay and up to an additional 60 days at 60 per cent of normal wages.
 Suddenly Cambodia’s so-called ‘cheap labour’ is becoming fairly expensive.

 According to Dr Mengly J. Quach, a social affairs commentator and founder, chairman, and ceo of the Mengly J. Quach Education, “there are too many holidays in Cambodia and it is upsetting foreign investors.